Are you trying to identify a bird found in Norway?

 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed in gardens, backyards, and feeding stations.

-Today, you will learn about 29 COMMON types of birds in Norway!
+29 COMMON types of birds in Norway!

 #1.
 Common Chaffinch